portalzine/cubicfusion-suitecrm-webhooks/README.md

 ## Tested with
 - SuiteCRM 8.8 + PHP 8.3

+## Plans
+- Further cleanup
+- Preload with some demo data

 ## Installation

 1. Before installation, you should make a backup copy of the current system files!